Human rights in Russia: Torture and abuse

-In the most extreme cases, hundreds of innocent people from the street were arbitrarily arrested, beaten, tortured, and raped by special police forces.
+In the most extreme cases, hundreds of innocent people from the street were arbitrarily arrested, beaten, tortured and raped by special police forces.
 Such incidents took place not only in Chechnya, but also in Russian towns of Blagoveshensk, Bezetsk, Nefteyugansk, and others.
-In 2007 Radio Svoboda ("Radio Freedom", part of Radio Free Europe/Radio Liberty) reported that an unofficial movement "Russia the Beaten" was created in Moscow by human rights activists and journalists who "suffered from beatings in numerous Russian cities".
+In 2007, Radio Svoboda ("Radio Freedom", part of Radio Free Europe/Radio Liberty) reported that an unofficial movement "Russia the Beaten" was created in Moscow by human rights activists and journalists who "suffered from beatings in numerous Russian cities".

 In June 2013, construction worker Martiros Demerchyan claimed that he was tortured by Sochi police.
 Demerchyan, who spent seven weeks constructing housing for the 2014 Winter Olympics, was accused by his supervisor of stealing wiring.
-Demerchyan denied the allegations but when the victim returned to work to collect his pay, he was met by several police officers who beat him all night, breaking two of his teeth and sexually assaulted him with a crow bar.
+Demerchyan denied the allegations, but when the victim returned to work to collect his pay, he was met by several police officers who beat him all night, breaking two of his teeth and sexually assaulted him with a crow bar.
 He was treated in hospital, but doctors told his family they had found no serious injuries on his body.

 Torture and humiliation are also widespread in the Armed Forces of the Russian Federation.
 The term dedovshchina refers to systematic abuse of new conscripts by more long-serving soldiers.
 Many young men are killed, raped or commit suicide every year because of it.
 It is reported that some young male conscripts are forced to work as prostitutes for "outside clients".
 Union of the Committees of Soldiers' Mothers of Russia works to protect rights of young soldiers.

-The current phenomenon of dedovschina is closely linked to the division of Soviet and now Russian junior soldiers into four 'classes,' each reflecting a group called up every six months for a total two-year service period.
-This system stemmed from the adoption of two-year service in 1967.
-The reduction in the term of service to one year and the increasing number of contract servicemen in the Armed Forces may change the character of dedovschina somewhat.